1Solon/AS3-Blockchain/README.md

 # Secure Systems Development - AS3-Blockchain

-This project is a simple implementation of a blockchain system, developed as part of the Secure Systems Development course.
+This project is a simple blockchain viewer for the `seed.bitcoin.sipa.be` seed, when a new block is added, the application will display the bew block on the frontend.

 ## Project Structure